Francis Reynolds-Moreton, 3rd Baron Ducie: American War of Independence

-Hazelwood's fleet immediately engaged Reynolds' fleet, forcing him to withdraw down river.
+Hazelwood's ships immediately engaged Reynolds' squadron, forcing it to withdraw down river.
 With the river tidewater now receding, Reynolds' ship, along with HMS Merlin grounded and stuck fast in a sand bar during an effort to go around the cheval de frise placed in the river, leaving the Augusta tilted at its starboard side.
 While being engaged by Hazelwood's fleet Reynolds had the crew remove stores of supplies in an effort to lighten its load and free the vessel, but the attempt was futile as more time was needed as a fire broke out below deck and quickly spread, forcing Reynolds and his crew to abandon ship.
 Shortly thereafter, just past noon, before all of the crew could escape, the fire reached the powder magazine and the Augusta exploded, killing some of the crew members.
 (Note: The exact number of casualties is not known.
-The Augusta was the largest Royal Navy vessel lost in combat in either the American Revolutionary War or the War of 1812.)
+Augusta was the largest Royal Navy vessel lost in combat in either the American War of Independence or War of 1812.)
 Augusta blew up with such great force it was heard 30 miles (48 km) away in Trappe, Pennsylvania.
 (Note: During this time Thomas Paine was traveling between Germantown and Whitemarsh with General Nathanael Greene's division and could hear the exchange of cannon fire in the battle.
 In a letter to Benjamin Franklin he exclaimed that he had heard, "A cannonade, by far the most furious I ever heard".
 Of the explosion he wrote, "...we were stunned with a report as loud as a peal of a hundred cannon at once, and turning round I saw a thick smoke rising like a pillar and spreading from the top like a tree…".)
 Before leaving the scene, Reynolds had Merlin set on fire to prevent its capture by the Americans.
 The loss of the Augusta was unexpected and unsettling to the British.
 After scuttling Merlin Reynolds made his way to the New Jersey shore to a road just south of Billingsport.